Counselling in Weymouth

-I currently offer counselling in Weymouth to individuals aged 18yrs and over.
+I currently offer counselling in Weymouth to people aged 16 yrs and over.

-Since qualifying in 2006, my counselling work has taken me across the public, private and voluntary sectors.
+Since qualifying in 2006, my counselling work has taken me across the public, private and voluntary sectors in Dorset.

-★ Primary Care - Senior High Intensity Counsellor NHS
+★ Primary Care (10yrs) - Senior High Intensity Counsellor NHS

 ★ Specialising in Counselling for Depression (CfD)